MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Sign in as a different user

-In a production environment, users wouldn't usually need to sign in as a different user when they are using the Azure Information Protection unified labeling client.
-However, as an administrator, you might need to sign in as a different user during a testing phase.
+Signing in with multiple users is not supported by AIP in production.
+This procedure describes how to sign in as a different user for testing purposes only.

 You can verify which account you're currently signed in as by using the **Microsoft Azure Information Protection** dialog box: Open an Office application and on the **Home** tab, select the **Sensitivity** button, and then select **Help and feedback**.
 Your account name is displayed in the **Client status** section.